OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 ### Upload any packages, project images, and reconfigure triggers

-As stated on the [export and import page](/docs/projects/export-import/index.md#what-is-imported), packages, project images, and project triggers are not exported.
+As stated on the [export and import page](/docs/projects/export-import/index.md#what-is-imported), packages, project images, and project triggers are **not exported**.
 If you have any pre-existing releases you intend to promote and use the internal package feed; you'll need to manually upload packages associated with those releases.
 You will also have to upload project images and reconfigure any triggers.

 ### Copy or Create Deployment Targets